 In 2005, new provisions were introduced extending the scope of application of rules of conduct and transparency, including prospectus requirements, to the subscription and placement of financial products issued by banks and insurance companies.
-In 2009 Consob provided guidance to intermediaries on how to comply with Italian rules in relation to the distribution of financial products (including banking and insurance financial products), which do not have an active secondary market.
-The aim is to ensure that intermediaries implement adequate processes and measures to prevent mis-selling and foster comparability across financial products.
+In 2009 Consob provided guidance to intermediaries on how to comply with Italian rules in relation to the distribution of financial products (including banking and insurance financial products) that do not have an active secondary market.
+The aim is to ensure that intermediaries implement adequate processes and measures to prevent misselling and foster comparability across financial products.38

-The United States
+United States

-The SEC adopted a summary prospectus for mutual funds in January 2009.
-The NAIC adopted "Best Practices and Guidelines for Consumer Disclosures" on December 2 2012.
+The SEC adopted a summary prospectus for mutual funds in January 2009.39 The NAIC adopted "Best Practices and Guidelines for Consumer Disclosures" on 2 December 2012.

-Switzerland: FINMA proposals on package of measures to strengthen client protection
+Switzerland: FINMA40 proposals on package of measures to strengthen client protection